Strongwoman

 A strongwoman is a woman who performs feats of strength in a show or circus, or a woman who competes in strength athletics.
 Traditionally, strongwomen have had a special appeal, as women involved in demonstrated feats of strength were exceptions.
+Modern day strongwoman competitions test athletes physical strength and endurance through a variety of heavy lifts and events.

 Traditional strongwomen

 Traditionally, strongwomen were featured as performers in a circus, or in vaudeville, music halls, or other venues, and engaged in feats of strength such as barbell lifting and human juggling.